-Instead of feeling lonely and left out—we get it, we’ve all been there—make this Hallmark holiday more fun and happy with foods high in magnesium.
+Instead of feeling lonely and left out—we get it, we’ve all been there—make this day more fun and happy with foods high in magnesium.

-A vital nutrient necessary for nearly 200 enzymatic processes in the body,> magnesium has been shown to boost mood in people diagnosed with depression.
-So if you’ve got the blues, upping your intake just might help you shake off those negative thoughts.
+A vital nutrient necessary for nearly 200 enzymatic processes in the body, magnesium has been shown to boost mood in people diagnosed with depression.
+So if you’ve got the blues, upping your intake just might help you shake off some negativity.